gcassel/Modular-Organizing-Terminology/terms/diverge.md

 #### Notes

-This is an important definition and it needs to be improved. (work in progress)
+*This is an important definition and it needs to be improved!*

 #### Synonym(s)